Support Plans and Financial Help

 Medicare Better Start with Disability Initiative

 The Better Start for Children with Disability Medicare items are early intervention services for children with a range of conditions such as Down’s Syndrome, Rett’s disorder, Fragile X Syndrome Visual Impairment and Hearing Impairment to name a few.
-These Medicare items are for eligible children have not accessed services under the Helping Children with Autism program.
+These Medicare items are for eligible children who have not accessed services under the Helping Children with Autism program.

 Under this program, a child can be referred by a GP, specialist or consultant physician for the following allied health services: